flyntwp/flynt/docs/README.md

 ## Just getting started?

-If this is your first experience with Flynt, checkout the [requirements](requirements.md) and the [installation and setup instructions](setup.md), then get started with our [basic tutorial series](getting-started/readme.md).
+If this is your first experience with Flynt, check out the [requirements](requirements.md) and the [installation and setup instructions](setup.md), then get started with our [basic tutorial series](getting-started/readme.md).

 ## Digging deeper